Chattanooga, Tennessee: Air travel

 The Chattanooga Metropolitan Airport (CHA) offers non-stop service to various domestic destinations via regional and national airlines, including Allegiant Airlines, American Eagle, Delta Air Lines and its regional carrier Delta Connection, and United Express.

+Notably, a Civil Air Patrol aircraft, a Cessna 182, is based at the airport.
+It is utilized by both TN-192 (Choo Choo Senior Squadron), and TN-187 (Chattanooga Cadet Squadron).

 In popular culture

 Chattanooga has been referred to in pop culture numerous times over the decades, including in books, documentaries, films, TV shows, and more.
 In recent years, Chattanooga has appeared in more productions of blockbuster movies and TV shows, as well as independent films and documentaries.

 Novels

 Books that have Chattanooga as either a major or minor plot setting include Four and Twenty Blackbirds by Cherie Priest.

 Documentaries

 Documentaries have been filmed in Chattanooga over the decades, mostly related to the railroad industry or the Civil War battles that were fought in Chattanooga.
 These include the following: